fasiha/pollen-guide/README.md

 ## Take Three, where we get all steampunk
 So far, my Pollen workflow has been edit–save–compile–refresh, switching between a text editor (gvim), command line, and browser.
 This is tiring and here’s how I chose to streamline this.

 First, I install [Node.js](https://nodejs.org), a popular cross-platform JavaScript runtime with a very large ecosystem, and run a ~100-line JavaScript program which starts a webserver and watches a single Pollen markup file for changes.
-When I save that file, Node re-renders the HTML and sends a server-sent event to any browser that is viewing the rendered HTML, telling it to refresh the page.
+When I save that file, Node calls `raco` to re-render the HTML and sends a server-sent event to any browser viewing the rendered HTML, telling it to refresh the page.

 The HTML page is aware of server-sent events because of some JavaScript we embed in it, and JavaScript is also how it refreshes itself when it gets the command to do so.
 This is very handy while authoring, but such infrastructure code should be removed before uploading to a public webserver for general viewing.
 So the last thing we’ll do is make our Pollen markup aware of our desire to make a testing versus production version of the output using an environment variable.
 Our `template.html`, which contains HTML boilerplate, will check for a `POLLEN` environment variable, and include refresh logic only when in testing mode, otherwise leaving it out.
 This is the only Pollen-specific part of this take and is a snap given how much we know about Pollen now.

 **Aside** I personally use Nginx with this [HTTP push stream module](https://github.com/wandenberg/nginx-push-stream-module), because Nginx is far more performant than Node when it comes to serving big webpages loading images, JavaScript libraries, JSON datasets, MathJax, etc. There’s also a lot less custom code—none, really.
 But Nginx doesn’t work (well) on Windows, and one has to compile it from scratch to get the HTTP push stream module (which abstracts server-sent events, WebSockets, etc.).
 Rather than force readers of this poor guide to front this high NRE, I made Node.js alternative.
 And I chose Node because of my own familiarity and its cross-platform support.
-It is entirely possible to do all this in Racket.
+It should possible to do all this in Racket.

 ### Setup and use